 Therefore it is a great activity for families with kids (much better than going to the Zoo de Santo Inácio to be honest!) and for couples looking for a romantic moment.

-How to get to Gaia Biological park: The most practical way is to drive to the park.
-If you need to take a public transport, go to Praça da Batalha, in Downtown Porto, take a bus from MGC Transportes to LEVER/MOSTEIRÓ/CANEDO or Crestuma.
+How to get there: The most practical way is to drive to the park.
+If you need to take a public transport, go to Praça da Batalha, in Downtown Porto, take a bus from MGC Transportes to LEVER / MOSTEIRÓ / CANEDO or Crestuma.
 Ask the driver to leave you at Gaia Biological Park.
-But honestly, I usually just call an Uber to get there.

 Appreciate the view from Cais de Gaia